SumoLogic/sumologictoolbox/readme.md

 The steps are as follows:

-    1. Download and install python 3.6 or higher from python.org.
+    1. Download and install python 3.6, 3.7, 3.8 from python.org.
        Make sure to choose the "add python to the default "path" checkbox in the installer (may be in advanced settings.)

-       Note: If you have Linux you can skip this step, but ensure you have python3 installed for your distro.
+       Note: If you have Linux you can usually skip this step, but ensure you have python3 installed for your distro.

        Note: If you have OS X you cannot use the python that comes with the OS, it is too old.